 The sunlight needs can differ according to each variety.
 For example, lighter-coloured varieties prefer shade, while darker-coloured varieties are more resistant to direct sunlight.
 You can tell if your Heuchera is exposed to too much sun by the colour and texture of the leaves.
 Too much sun will wash out the colour of the leaves, and in extreme conditions, it can even cause scorching.

-- Immediate shipping.
-Dormant shipping in winter
+- Dormant in winter

 Pruning Coral Bells

 As far as maintenance goes, pruning is not necessary.
 However, as the weather gets colder, you should mulch around the plant to prevent heaving which consists of the plant being pushed out of the ground due to freezing/thawing.
 Check the plants periodically to make sure their roots are not exposed.
 If they are exposed, transplant them to bigger holes.